ninjaframework/ninja/ninja-core/src/site/markdown/documentation/internationalization.md

     registrationPendingSuccess=Success confirming email.
 </pre>

-Two important thing:

- * Use ONLY camelCaseWriting for your messages
- * Internally we use MessageFormat.format(text, values) to format the messages.
-Therefore all information from http://docs.oracle.com/javase/6/docs/api/java/text/MessageFormat.html do apply.
+Internally we use MessageFormat.format(text, values) to format the messages.
+Therefore all informations from http://docs.oracle.com/javase/6/docs/api/java/text/MessageFormat.html do apply.

 Getting a message inside your code